Pek-Lin Chiew Wong

 Born 14th of May, 1930 Kuala Lumpur, Malaysia

 Because my grandmother came from a mixed cultural background, I was given a Malay name.
-So I didn't have a Chinese name.
-I was not considered Chinese.
-My Malay name was my grandfather's surname, which was Chiew - a Chinese name from Beijing.
-That's my surname.
+So I didn't have a Chinese first name.
 The surname always comes first.
+My surname, Chiew, is Chinese.
 Then my other two names are Malay.
 Nya Chit.
 Nya means girl and Chit is ‘a little girl’ in Malay.
 So on my birth certificate, my name is Chiew Nya Chit.
 I lived with that right through my schooling.
 My Cambridge School certificate is under Chiew Nya Chit.

 So after me, I have four brothers and two sisters.